kauri-io/Content/java/generate-java-wrapper.md

   }

   /**
-   *  @dev Verify a document identified by its has was noterized in the registry previsouly.
+   *  @dev Verify a document identified by its hash was noterized in the registry.
    *  @param _documentHash Document hash
    *  @return bool if document was noterized previsouly in the registry */